Can a Town Afford Justice? How New Mexico’s Civil Rights Law is Pushing Small-town Budgets to the Brink.

 Five years after New Mexico dismantled qualified immunity, county governments say soaring insurance costs and civil rights lawsuits are straining already fragile budgets.
 Supporters of the law argue the financial pain reflects a long-overdue reckoning with police misconduct and constitutional violations.
 The clash has turned New Mexico into a national test case over the true cost of accountability.

 Counties say the state’s police accountability law has strained their public coffers.
 But civil rights advocates say the real crisis is the behavior that necessitated the law in the first place.
-The conflicting narratives emerged nearly five years after New Mexico lawmakers passed one of the nation’s most aggressive police accountability measures.
+The conflicting narratives emerged five years after New Mexico lawmakers passed one of the nation’s most aggressive police accountability measures.

 The legislation, signed by Governor Michelle Lujan Grisham in 2021, felt more like a wake-up call for county commissioners, sheriffs, and local budget officers across the state’s rural communities.
 The legislation is now reshaping how New Mexico governs police misconduct, indemnifies for civil rights violations, and defines accountability itself.